yktoo/yktoo.com/content/blog/0205/index.en.md

 ## Mata Hari {#mata-hari}

-Apart from its ever-leaning tower, Leeuwarden is known as a birth place of the dancer, courtesan and spy [Mata Hari][wiki:en:Mata_Hari] (real name Margaretha Geertruida Zelle).
+Apart from its ever-leaning tower, Leeuwarden is known as a birth place of the dancer, courtesan and spy {{< wiki "Mata_Hari" "en" "Mata Hari" >}} (real name Margaretha Geertruida Zelle).
 A humble monument was installed here on her 100-year anniversary (1976):
 {{< imgfig "https://3.bp.blogspot.com/-5isCqOX0Ey8/UhoJ2CQW0TI/AAAAAAAAZgI/hkUvWAXdowY/s1600/dsc09780.picasaweb.jpg" >}}

 ## The Big Church and the Jewish Monument {#big-church-jewish-monument}